hynekcer/django-salesforce/README.rst

    safe as it is related only to the alternate non SFDC database configured by ``SF_ALIAS``.)

+-  **Compound Fields** The compound types Address and Geolocation are supported, but they contain only a duplicit read-only information that is accessible also by individual components, e.g ShippingAddress dictionary vs.
+   ShippingStreet and ShippingCity etc. It is better to use only individual or compound value, not both.

 Foreign Key Support
 -------------------
 Foreign key relationships should work as expected, but mapping